synshop/rtfm/docs/Software/Lightburn Quick Guide.md

 - First child sometimes needs a support bar to keep the top lid open

 ## 🧰 Advanced Considerations
-- Does your Line (cut) project need fiducials?
+- Does  project need [fiducials](https://en.wikipedia.org/wiki/Fiducial_marker)?
 Design time is the best time to add them.
 - Does your project have lots of small bits and bobs?
 Does it need numbering on the back-side of the bits?

 ## 🧰 Cleanup and Shutdown